hcj-js/hcj/readme.md

 ## Getting Started ##

 The `example/example.js` file shows what typical HCJ code looks like.
-Components are defined, and then one is taken to be the root component.
-Open `example/example.html` in a browser to see this code in action.
+Open `example.html` in a browser and see what happens.

-The components and layouts used in that file, and more, are described below.
+Read the last part of this readme to see what kinds of components and layouts there are.

+Edit `example.js` or compose your own components - and bootstrap them onto your pages with `rootComponent`.
+It's really that simple.

 ## What's it like ##